 Mike Petruccelli is a Marketing Coordinator at Shure and a 2010 graduate of Ohio University.
-In his free time he enjoys performing music in the Chicago area, both as a solo artist and with his band.
 He is an avid songwriter who enjoys the music recording process from start to finish.
 His preferred live vocal microphone is the Beta 58A, and he’s on a lifelong search to find the best burrito in Chicago.

 Written by Mike Petruccelli on March 7, 2017

 Performing live for the first time can be a nerve-wracking experience, so don’t leave anything to chance.
 By following these helpful suggestions, you’ll be ready to take the stage with confidence – and prepared when things happen to go wrong.

 Written by Mike Petruccelli on October 17, 2016